 2.8.5.
 Anonymous submissions

 In the "Anonymous submissions" mode (also known as blind marking) graders do not see names of students who have submitted anything.
 Instead, anonymous names "Student X" are displayed in the grader report.
-After grading, managers can still see who submitted what by clicking the gear icon in the upper right > (or in the Settings > Assignment Administration block) and click Reveal student identities.
-Note: Because of this possibility to reveal the identity afterwards, anonymity is not really guaranteed.
+After grading, managers can still see who submitted what by clicking the gear icon in the upper right > (or in the Settings > Assignment Administration block) and clicking Reveal student identities.
+Note: Because of this possibility to reveal the identity afterward, anonymity is not really guaranteed.

 2.8.6.
 Hide grader identity from students